pwwang/biopipen/docs/DOCS.md

 - - The recalibration table for all the optional covariates

 #### args
-- `bin`:     The gatk executable, default: "gatk -T BaseRecalibrator"
+- `gatk`:     The gatk executable, default: "gatk"
 - `params`:  Other parameters for BaseRecalibrator, default: ""
-- `reffile`: The reference file, required
 - `knownSites`: The known polymorphic sites to mask out, required
-- `bin-samtools`: The samtools executable, default: samtools
+- `samtools`: The samtools executable, default: samtools
+- `picard`:   The picard executable, default: "picard"
+- `tmpdir`:  The tmpdir to use.
+Default: /tmp
+- `javamem`: The memory for java vm.
+Default: "-Xms1g -Xmx8g"

 #### requires
 - [GATK](https://software.broadinstitute.org/gatk)
-- [samtools](http://www.htslib.org/) if `reffile` is not indexed or `infile` is not indexed.
+- [samtools](http://www.htslib.org/) if `reffile` is not indexed or `bamfile` is not indexed.
+- [picard](https://broadinstitute.github.io/picard/) if `reffile` is not dicted.

 ###  pPrintReads